Skip to main content

 Which one should you pick?

-• «I want my own private repo with no visible ties to the seller»Clone + new repo (Option B)
+• «I want my own private repo with Git history and future updates»Clone + new repo (Option A)

-• «I don't want to use Git CLI / terminal»Download ZIP (Option C) — but know that you'll need a Git repo when you're ready to deploy to Vercel
+• «I don't want to use Git CLI / terminal»Download ZIP (Option B) — but know that you'll need a Git repo when you're ready to deploy to Vercel

 After you have the code